jayanti-prasad/MDSIM/gromacs-tutorials/Protein-Ligand-Complex/README.md

     `grep JZ4 data/3htb.pdb  > jz4.pdb`

     Please check the path of your downloaded file (I am having it in 'data' folder).
-In fact you do not need it to download and you can just use what I have.
+In fact

     <figure>
     <img src="images/raw.png" height="50%" width="50%">